telerik/ajax-docs/knowledge-base/grid-hide-single-group-footer.md

 ## Description

-Sometimes one might want to hide a group footer when the associated group has only one item.
+Sometimes one might want to hide the group footer when the associated group has only one item.

 !["Example figure with removed single group footer"](images/grid-exclude-single-footer.png "Example figure with removed single group footer")